 STEP RECORDING is a quick and straightforward method of placing trigs on the sequencer.
-In this recording mode, you insert notes by pressing the [TRIG] keys or the [KEYBOARD] (or via an external MIDI controller).
+In this recording mode, you insert notes by pressing the [TRIG] keys or an external MIDI controller.
 The sequencer then captures the note and automatically advances to the next step.
 There are two different modes available, STANDARD mode and JUMP mode.